tillarnold/grunt-jsxhint/README.md

 ```

 ## Jshint task
 This grunt plugin works exactly like [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint).
 In fact it's even using `grunt-contrib-jshint`.
-The only difference to `grunt-contrib-jshint` is that this plugin runs `require('bable-core').transform(code, {plugins: ["transform-react-jsx"]});` on every file passed in.
+The only difference to `grunt-contrib-jshint` is that this plugin runs `require('babel-core').transform(code, {plugins: ["transform-react-jsx"]});` on every file passed in.
 This will transform the jsx syntax to regular JavaScript.
 Non jsx-files will be unchanged.
 Line numbers are preserved by jsx so the line numbers outputted by jshint will be correct.

 This is a drop in replacement for `grunt-contrib-jshint`.
 So you can just replace the `grunt-contrib-jshint` dependency in your `package.json` with `grunt-jsxhint`.

-`grunt-jsxhint` needs `bable-core` and `babel-plugin-transform-react-jsx` to work.
+`grunt-jsxhint` needs `babel-core` and `babel-plugin-transform-react-jsx` to work.
 If you don't have either installed run

 ```shell
 npm install babel-core babel-plugin-transform-react-jsx --save-dev